-Tsukiji is located southeast of Tokyo Station in Japan and is known for their tuna auction and fish market, which is a popular tourist experience for many.
+Tsukiji is located southeast of Tokyo Station and is known for its tuna auction and fish market, a popular tourist experience for many.
 Often considered Tokyo’s kitchen, Tsukiji is an important place that provides fresh fish from all over Japan in a lively atmosphere that many sightseers look forward to.
 Around 400 different restaurants, shops, and markets line the streets and alleys of the outer market, with the inner market offering a few open area for tourists to explore during the day.

 Though plans to move the market to Toyosu in 2017 are in the works, the Tsukiji fish market will remain at its current location, so make sure to stop by soon to try the freshest sushi, try the Tsukiji tour through the tuna auctions, and enjoy the wide variety of the freshest seafood that Japan has to offer.

 Tsukiji Inner and Outer Fish Market

 Being the largest fish market in all of Japan, Tsukiji Market is a must-visit on any first-time traveler to Tokyo’s list.
 There are over 400 shops here for you to peruse through freshly caught seafood, high-quality fresh produce, cooking tools, and more!
 There are also many restaurants for you to enjoy such as Tamazushi and Aozora Sandaime, where you can try out fresh sushi and delight in their delicious seafood cuisine!
 If you are looking for a place to eat that has English speaking staff and menus, then we highly recommend Sushi Dai, Sushi Zanmai Tsukiji, and Daiwa Sushi.
 These restaurants are highly popular in the area and you can always find lines of people waiting to get a taste of their delicious cuisine!